Investment Income That Requires Tax Reporting (2025/26)

-You must report ALL investment gains and income through Self Assessment.
-Common investments requiring tax reporting:
+You must report ALL investment gains and income through Self Assessment for the 2025/26 tax year:

 Bitcoin, Ethereum, Altcoins, NFTs, DeFi gains, staking rewards, mining income